samsarahq/samsara-js/docs/DefaultApi.md

 # **getSensorsHumidity**
 > HumidityResponse getSensorsHumidity(accessToken, sensorParam)

+/sensors/humidity

+Get humidity for requested sensors.
 This method returns the current relative humidity for the requested sensors.

 ### Example
 ```javascript